-Problem c) Bacteria (page 15)
+Problem c) Bacteria (page 10)

 If you started trying to design mathematical equations to answer this question, you were working from the wrong direction.
-Well done if you realised that if bacteria doubled every day then the petri dish was half full on the day before, i.e. day twenty. red hats, so he could only guess what colour $h \boldsymbol{\epsilon}$
+Well done if you realised that if bacteria doubled every day then the petri dish was half full on the day before, i.e. day twenty.

-Problem d) The Mexican hat dilemma (page 16)
+Problem d) The Mexican hat dilemma (page 11)

 To solve this problem, it's important you put yourself in the mind of the prisoners and imagine what they might be thinking.
 For example, both prisoner D and C would be thinking that they couldn't solve the puzzle as they couldn't see any hats.
-Prisoner A would be thinking that he could see both blue and be wondering why prisoner A hadn't solved the problem and realised that it was because he could see both red and blue hats.
+Prisoner A would be thinking that he could see both blue and red hats, so he could only guess what colour he had on his head.
+Prisoner B however would be wondering why prisoner A hadn't solved the problem and realised that it was because he could see both red and blue hats.
 Since he could see a red hat in front of him, this must mean he had a blue hat on his own head.
 Well done if you solved this one!

-Problem e) Pattern recognition (page 17)
+Problem e) Pattern recognition (page 11)

 If you follow the patterns laterally to the right, as three different patterns, you will see that the thin background lines in stage one turn 45° at stage 2, while the bolder line or dot moves 90°.
 In the third stage of the pattern, both bold foreground dots or strips from the previous two positions appear together while the thinner background lines have curved.

 So, the logical solution to the final solution is....

-Problem f) The measuring jug dilemma (page 19)
+Problem f) The measuring jug dilemma (page 12)